solana-foundation/developer-content/content/guides/token-extensions/permanent-delegate.md

 ## Send Transaction

-Next, let's add the instructions to a new transaction and send it to the network.
+Now add the instructions to a new transaction and send it to the network.
 This will create a Mint Account with the `PermanentDelegate` extension enabled.

 ```javascript
 // Add instructions to new transaction